The hydrodynamics of stratified ultra-relativistic outflows and the origin of GRB X-ray plateaus: Constraints from the observed properties of X-ray plateaus

 \subsection{Post-plateau decline}

-In the majority of gamma-ray bursts, the decay following the plateau phase is broadly consistent with the standard adiabatic blast wave evolution of an external forward shock.
-The post-plateau temporal slopes typically fall within the range expected for the normal afterglow decay.
-This behaviour is observed in both X-ray and optical bands when the emission is consistent with a common external-shock origin, reinforcing the interpretation that many plateaus are associated with refreshed shocks rather than a fundamentally distinct emission mechanism.

-A smaller subset of bursts, however, exhibits a post-plateau decline, observed by Swift -XRT, that is significantly steeper than predicted by simple forward-shock models \citep[e.g., GRB 060614A, GRB 050730A, GRB 120404A, GRB 130408A, GRB 130609B, GRB 170317A, GRB 180224A, and GRB 180620A,][]{swain_grb_2025,ror_investigating_2025}.
+In the majority of GRBs, the decay following the plateau phase is broadly consistent with the standard adiabatic evolution of an external FS, with post-plateau temporal slopes falling within the range expected for normal afterglow decay.
+This behavior is observed in both X-ray and optical bands when the emission is consistent with a common external-shock origin, reinforcing the interpretation that many plateaus are associated with refreshed shocks rather than a fundamentally distinct emission mechanism.
+A smaller subset of bursts, however, exhibits a post-plateau decline, observed by Swift-XRT, that is significantly steeper than predicted by simple FS models \citep[e.g., GRB 060614A, GRB 050730A, GRB 120404A, GRB 130408A, GRB 130609B, GRB 170317A, GRB 180224A, and GRB 180620A,][]{swain_grb_2025,ror_investigating_2025}.
 In these cases, the steepening may be consistent with a jet break near the end of the plateau phase, so that the light curve transitions directly from the plateau into the jet-spreading regime.
-This interpretation is particularly plausible for plateaus associated with lower effective Lorentz factors of the forward shock at the end of the plateau, $\gamma^f=\gamma_\text{min}/x(s)$, increasing the probability of an early jet break.
+This interpretation is particularly plausible for plateaus associated with lower effective LFs of the forward-shocked plasma at the end of the plateau, $\gamma^f=\gamma_\text{min}/x$, increasing the probability of an early jet break.
 Such a scenario naturally links the plateau properties to the jet geometry and does not require invoking an internal origin for the emission.